 3.1 Overall prevalence of canine distemper in dogs at VCC, Jabalpur

 The overall prevalence of canine distemper in dogs among the total dog population was recorded as 1.19 percent in rapid kit test and 0.86 per cent in RT-PCR.
 Results are depicted in table 01 and 02.
+How about the sensitivity of RT-PCR when compared to rapid kit, whether it is significant?

 Table 01: Overall prevalence of canine distemper in dogs in rapid kit test